v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/iterators.md

 Deve esistere una conversione implicita dal tipo di espressione nell'istruzione `Yield` al tipo restituito dell'iteratore.

-In Visual Basic, un metodo iteratore non può avere parametri di `ByRef`.
+In Visual Basic, an iterator method cannot have any `ByRef` parameters.

-In Visual Basic, "yield" non è una parola riservata e ha un significato speciale solo quando viene usato in un metodo di `Iterator` o `get` funzione di accesso.
+In Visual Basic, "Yield" is not a reserved word and has special meaning only when it is used in an `Iterator` method or `get` accessor.

 ## <a name="BKMK_Technical"></a> Implementazione tecnica